FarronF/limerick-council-meetings/meetings/2020/02/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 8th January 2020.md

 that this property was being dealt with under the Derelict Sites Act legislation.
 He also noted

-the curtilage of the property was under separate ownership and that normally the Council--- 5
+the curtilage of the property was under separate ownership and that normally the Council
+---
+5

 would provide a site for a playground from existing Council land rather than purchasing a site